Tapentadol

+Like tramadol, tapentadol affects both the opioid system and the norepinephrine system to relieve pain.
+Unlike tramadol, it has only weak effects on the reuptake of serotonin and is a significantly more potent opioid with no known active metabolites.
 The potency of tapentadol is somewhere between that of tramadol and morphine, with an analgesic efficacy comparable to that of oxycodone despite a lower incidence of side effects.
-It is generally regarded as a moderately strong opioid.
-The CDC Opioid Guidelines Calculator estimates a conversation rate of 50mg of tapentadol equaling 20mg of oral morphine sulfate in terms of opioid receptor activation.
+The CDC Opioid Guidelines Calculator estimates a conversation rate of 50mg of tapentadol equaling 10 mg of oral oxycodone in terms of opioid receptor activation.